spinalcordtoolbox/manual-correction/README.md

 ## Usage

+> **Important**
-> **Note** All scripts currently assume BIDS-compliant data.
+> All scripts currently assume BIDS-compliant data.
 For more information about the BIDS standard, please visit http://bids.neuroimaging.io.

 ### `manual_correction.py`